 Don't forget that we all backslide occasionally so don't be discouraged.

 Monitor the challenging behavior over time.
 You may find that the behavior has decreased even though it may not seem like it.

 If you have been addressing the issues diligently according to the plan and you feel that you have given it plenty of time to work, you may need to write a new plan.

-You can get more in depth information on the topic of challenging behaviors by visiting the Center for Social and Emotional Foundations for Early Learning (CSEFEL) or Technical Assistance Center for Social and Emotional Interventions (TACSEI).
+You can get more in depth information on the topic of challenging behaviors by visiting the Center for Social and Emotional Foundations for Early Learning (CSEFEL).

 Here is the paraphrase of something a teacher once shared and definitely something to think about: